montoyamoraga/ciat-lonbarde-studies/docs/deerhorn-organ.md

 ## About

-Deerhorn Organ acquired from Patch Point in 2021.
+This notes are based on my Deerhorn Organ, acquired from Patch Point in 2021.mk

-## Power

-9V battery
-or a power supply

 # Audio